-The NC regularly reviews the existing attributes and competencies of the Board in order to determine the desired experience or expertise required to strengthen or supplement the Board.
-A Directors' Expertise and Experience Matrix is prepared, which provides an overview of the Directors' expertise and experience and serves as a guide for the NC when sourcing and identifying suitable candidates for the Board.
+The NC regularly reviews the existing attributes and competencies of the Board in order to determine the desired experience or expertise required to strengthen or supplement the Board, taking into consideration the composition and the need for progressive renewal of the Board.
+A Directors' Experience and Expertise Matrix is prepared, which provides an overview of the Directors' experience and expertise and serves as a guide for the NC when sourcing and identifying suitable candidates for the Board.

 The NC is in charge of making recommendations to the Board regarding the identification and selection of new Directors.
 Taking into consideration the desired qualifications, skill sets, competencies and experience which are required to supplement the Board's existing attributes, if need be, the NC may seek assistance from external search consultants for the selection of potential candidates.
-No external search consultant was engaged during FY2017-18.
+No external search consultant was engaged during FY2018-19.
 Directors and Management may also put forward names of potential candidates, together with their curriculum vitae, for consideration.
 The NC, together with the Chairman of the Board, then meet with the short-listed candidates to assess their suitability, before submitting the appropriate recommendations as to the appointment of any candidate to the Board for its approval.